Chowchilla Area Transit (CATX)

 Courtesy Rules for Riders

 The following rules apply to riders of the CATX bus transit system.
-CATX reserves the right to refuse service based on the violation of these courtesy rules in addition to those listed in CATX Policies and Procedures Manual:
+CATX reserves the right to refuse service based on the violation of these courtesy rules in addition to those listed in the CATX Policies and Procedures Manual:

 - Be ready to board when the bus arrives.

 - Only trained service animals are permitted for people with disabilities.
 No other pets are allowed.

 - Neither smoking, eating, or drinking is allowed while on the bus.

-- Exact fare is required; drivers cannot make change.
+- An exact fare is required; drivers cannot make change.

 - Deposit fare into the farebox when boarding.